hashicorp/design-system/wiki/Website-Media.md

 _Video assets (.mp4, .mov, etc) aren't directly supported by markdown, for more details on how to include them in documentation view the [markdown documentation](/wiki/Website-Markdown.md)._

 These steps are specific to using either Adobe After Effects or Premiere along with Adobe Media Encoder for rendering.
-These applications are available by default and you will need to seek approval from your manager and request a license from IT.
+These applications are not available by default; you will need to seek approval from your manager and request a license from IT.

 These steps are focused on _rendering_ a video asset for use on the web using Adobe Media Encoder.
 More complex examples (creating a custom UI in After Effects, more in-depth editing, etc) are beyond the scope of this guide.

-1. Create your source video asset; the most straightforward method is to record your screen with Quicktime's native screen recording feature either showing an in-browser example, or Figma prototype.
+1. Create your source video asset; the most straightforward method is to [record your screen with Quicktime's native screen recording feature](https://support.apple.com/en-gb/guide/quicktime-player/qtp97b08e666/mac) either showing an in-browser example, or Figma prototype.
 2. After launching Media Encoder, add your asset to the render queue.
     1. In After Effects this can be done through the "Composition" menu and selecting "Add to Media Encoder Render Queue…" (shortcut `Alt` + `Cmd` + `m`).
     2. In Premiere this can be done through the "File" menu, Export -> Send to Adobe Media Encoder (shortcut `Cmd` + `Shift` + `m`) .